Most Common Pet Toxins

 Mercury, lead or excessive amounts of zinc, iron, cobalt and copper can cause serious illness in pets, especially if allowed to accumulate in a pet’s body.

-Pets may be exposed to heavy metals through lead-based paint, ingestion of pennies coined after 1982, vitamins, soil contamination, or water pollutants.
+Pets may be exposed to heavy metals through lead-based paint, ingestion of pennies coined after 1982 (zinc core), vitamins, soil contamination, or water pollutants.
+Ingestion of a single penny is enough to cause zinc poisoning in some dogs.

 The sweet taste of antifreeze appeals to pets.
 While most people are aware of the poisonous potential of antifreeze, they may not notice a pool collecting from a leak beneath a car.
 Regularly give a glance beneath the car and clean any spills immediately.